Yan-Zero/Circle-Empires-Editor/README.md

 ﻿# Circle-Empires-Editor
 BepInEx Mod of Circle Empires.
 ## Detailed Description(haven't completed for now)
+## Next Plan
+Add Setting UI that can enable and disable function.
 ## Change Log:
+* v0.4.2
+Delete surplus code and improve logic of program.

 * v0.4.1
 Change some name of cheates.